 Calls for Transport for London and Lewisham Council to improve cycling safety after father-of-two killed on Loampit Vale

-- Posted in: Blog, Kensington and Chelsea, Lewisham
+- Posted in: News and blogs, Kensington and Chelsea, Lewisham

 - Boroughs: Kensington and Chelsea, Lewisham

 Father-of-two Paul Hutcheson, 41, from Lee in South-East London (pictured above with his family), died during the morning rush hour on Monday 24 June 2013 after being struck by a red Audi while cycling on Loampit Vale near the junction with Thurston Road.